berenslab/MorphoPy/README.md

                                 stats      : compute morphometric statistics
                                 density    : create density maps
        statistics options:
-       --wide                   you can change your output format, in wide format you get one row for one cell with all belonging values.
+       --long                   you can change your output format, in long format you get all values in a separate row.
-                                (default: every value in an own row) persistence options:
+                                (default: all values in one row)
+       persistence options:
        --func                   if persistence is selected as feature, you can specify with this option a method function you